nuls-io/devsite/source/contract/index.md

 ### 3.5 Other restrictions

 * Contract class can have one construction method.
 No restriction for other classes
-* The maximum gas consumption for executing a contract method is 10 million.
-Make sure to optimize the contract code as much as possible.
+* The maximum gas consumption for executing a contract method once is 10 million, including the method of the `@View` type,  Make sure to optimize the contract code as much as possible.

 ## 4. Nuls smart contract example